tomaj/nette-api/README.md

 }
 ```

-I have to recommend to take a look at Fractal library (http://fractal.thephpleague.com/)[http://fractal.thephpleague.com/].
+I have to recommend to take a look at [Fractal][] library.
 There are much more information about transformers, serialisers, paginations etc. It is really nice library.

 [Fractal]: http://fractal.thephpleague.com/